 - Weight gain or loss depending on the addiction

-- Persistent illnesses and general lack of fitness
+- Persistent illnesses and a general lack of fitness

 Some of these symptoms will only be apparent to the problem drinker or drug user.
-Some other signs might be visible to others however.
-As well as the above these could include:
+Some other signs might be visible to others, however.
+As well as the above signs of substance abuse, could include:

 - Secretiveness and lying